jarmokivekas/tuamk-thesis/doc/main.md

 All the measurements presented in this section were done with a D470-860FN1 antenna made by Aerial OY.
 The antenna's bandwidth is 470 – 860 MHz.
-The measurements were done indoors at the Turku University of Applied Sciences radiolab.
+The measurements were done indoors at the Turku University of Applied Sciences radio laboratory.

 ![The edge of a high-throughput digital signal without downtime\label{fig:hist-DVB}](img/histogram-DVB.png){ width=100% }